 As you can see, a lot goes into the determination of a drug charge.
 If you or a loved one is charged for selling drugs, Hager & Schwartz can help you fight for your case!

 Charged with possession or possession with intent to sell?
-Call (305) 330-1360 now for a free consultation!
+Call (305) 330-1360 now for an immediate consultation!